AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 parameters are added to this list of parameters.
 The list of ungrouped expressions is then scanned again until no more expressions are added to the current group.
 This process is repeated until every expression has been placed in a group.
-Function :func:`GroupConstraints` returns two lists of lists.
+Function :func:`~GSASII.GSASIImapvars.GroupConstraints` returns two lists of lists.
 The first has, for each group, a list of the indices in :data:`constrDict` that comprise the group (there can be only one).
 The second list contains, for each group, the unique parameter names in that group.